IrtezAhmed/ColourMePy/README.md

 # ColourMePy
 Image Colourization with Convolutional Autoencoder

-1.0 Introduction
+# 1.0 Introduction
 Our project is image colorization, the process of colourizing grayscale images.
 As seen in Figure 1, inputting a grayscale image into the AI model will return a colored version of the input image.
 The AI model will be trained to give the correct colors, in the LAB color space, to the correct objects.
 For example, the features of grass would be recognized by the model, and would return the color green.
 A practical use for this could be to turn old greyscale photos into colored ones.
 This can also have a more modern use as it can turn grayscale mangas, tv-shows and movies into colored versions of it, which could let the viewer have a new way of enjoying the art.
 Machine learning is a reasonable approach for accomplishing these feats as it could accurately, easily, and quickly take an input greyscale picture and modify it into a colored one with minimal supervision.

-Figure 1: An autoencoder used to convert images from grayscale to colourized

-2.0 Background and Related Works
+# 2.0 Background and Related Works
 Research on image colorization algorithms have demonstrated that models can be trained to produce reasonably colorized images from grayscale, and our model attempts to replicate the results of this research.
 A major study done by Richard Zhang et al. at the University of California, Berkeley details the use of GANs to train a fully-automated model that colorizes grayscale photographs [1, 2] The goal of Zhang’s model was to create plausible colourized images such that they could deceive a human into believing that they are original.
 The model emphasizes rare colors and strives for diversity in the colour palette to achieve a believable output.
 However, they found that biases in training datasets cause many algorithms to neglect the multimodal nature of colorization, in that certain images can have a range of colors (eg. an apple can either be red, green, or yellow).
 Our model does not attempt to diversify our dataset because we are training a low number of images compared to Zhang, who trains about three millions images on their model.
 3.0 Data Processing
 Our data was taken from Shravankumar Shetty’s Image Colorization dataset hosted on Kaggle [5].
 The dataset contains four .npy files (numpy arrays) split as follows:

-Filename
-Contents
 gray_scale.npy
 25000 grayscale images
 ab1.npy